 - Nature.
 Shimane is beautiful, a mountain range rolling into the sea.
 Being in the heart of Japan, we really do get all four seasons, and the countryside is the perfect canvas.
 Shimane is an outdoor adventurer’s dream: hiking, camping, skiing, scuba diving, swimming and canoeing, all practically in your backyard.

 - Time.
-We often hear from friends in Tokyo that they “love it… but it’s lonely; everyone is either too busy to meet up or they live 3 trains away.”
+We often hear from friends in Tokyo that they “love it, but Tokyo’s lonely; everyone is either too busy to meet up or they live 3 trains away.”
 The irony of living in the countryside is that it gives you more opportunities to hang out, not less.
-And the extra hours you save by not commuting free up your day to learn new hobbies, play new sports or just have fun with friends.
+And the extra hours you save by not commuting free up your day to learn new hobbies, play new sports, or just have fun with friends.

 How hard is it to get around?

-Shimane is one of the parts of Japan that relies heavily on driving; unless you live in one of the big cities like Matsue or Izumo, you’ll be hard-pressed to make the most of your time here–or even get to work–without a car.
+Shimane is one of the parts of Japan that relies heavily on driving; unless you live in one of the big cities like Matsue or Izumo, you’ll be hard-pressed to make the most of your time here – or even get to work – without a car.
 With all its mountains, Shimane also has a number of narrow, windy roads that can be daunting at first.
-It’s worth checking out our resources on traffic safety, Japanese road signs and what to do in an accident.
+It’s worth checking out our PA resources on traffic safety, Japanese road signs and what to do in an accident.

 That said, don’t be nervous about the idea of driving in Shimane.
 Outside of the urban centers like Matsue and Izumo, traffic is almost non-existent in most of the prefecture, and it’s a beautiful place to drive through.

-In terms of getting further afield, it’s worth checking out the travel section.
-Shimane has three airports, Oki, Izumo and Hagi-Iwami, all three of which are small and handle domestic flights.
+In terms of getting further afield, it’s worth checking out our travel section.
+Shimane has three airports (Oki, Izumo and Hagi-Iwami), all three of which are small and handle domestic flights.
 For those located closer to the Hamada area, Hiroshima airport is also relatively close and hosts international flights to several destinations in Asia.
-From Hiroshima, you can also catch the Shinkansen, which is probably the most comfortable way to travel within Japan.
+From Hiroshima or Okayama, you can also catch the Shinkansen, which is probably the most comfortable way to travel within Japan.